 It is easy to see why homeowners opt for shingles for roofing.
 Shingles are not that pricey if compared to other roofing options.

-Installation of this roofing must be carefully done, though.
+However, the installation of this roofing must be carefully done.
 Understanding the minimum roof slope is crucial for proper installation.
 Consulting with a roofing contractor can provide valuable insights into the requirements for your specific roof with a pitch.

 Minimum Roof Slope for Asphalt and Shingle Roof